deanwampler/ai-toolkits-experiments/llama-stack/README.md

 INFERENCE_MODEL=llama3.2:3B uv run --with llama-stack llama stack build --template ollama --image-type venv --run
 ```

+> **NOTE:** The quick start and detailed tutorial pages should be consistent about how to run the stack!

 Since we're on the quick start page, let's try the demo shown.
 See `demo_script.py` in this directory.

 ```shell